moj-analytical-services/user-guidance/source/documentation/introduction.md

 #### JupyterLab

-To create an SSH key in JupyterLab, follow the steps below:
+To create an SSH key in JupyterLab:

 1. Open JupyerLab from the Analytical Platform control panel.
 2. Select the __+__ icon in the file browser to open a new Launcher tab.
 3. Select __Terminal__ from the 'Other' section.
 4. Create an SSH key by running:
     ```
     ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
     ```
      Here, you should substitute the email address you used to sign up to GitHub.
 5. When prompted to enter a file in which to save the key, press Enter to accept the default location.
 6. When prompted to enter a passphrase, press Enter to not set a passphrase.
-6. View the SSH key by running:
+7. View the SSH key by running:
     ```
     cat /home/jovyan/.ssh/id_rsa.pub
     ```
-7. Select the SSH key and copy it to the clipboard by pressing Ctrl+C on windows or ⌘C on Mac.
+8. Select the SSH key and copy it to the clipboard by pressing Ctrl+C on windows or ⌘C on Mac.

 ### Add the SSH key to GitHub